ibm-cloud-architecture/refarch-kc/docs/deployments/local.md

-# Run the solution on your laptop
+# Run the solution locally with Docker Compose

-Updated 05/14/2019.
+!!! abstract

-In this document we present how to set up and run the solution on your local laptop (Tested on mac).
-We propose to use docker-compose for local deployment.
+  In this document we present how to set up, build and run the solution on your local laptop (Tested on mac) using docker-compose.
+You need docker and docker compose.

 The environment we put in place looks as the diagram below:

 ![](local-deployment.png)